cgjohnso/Is-CO2-per-capita-a-reliable-indicator-of-a-country-s-total-CO2-production-/README.md

 Tools used in this project are:
-+	Tableau Desktop
++	Tableau Desktop to creat a visualization that segmented countries into categories based on emission levels
-+	Microsoft Excel
++	Microsoft Excel to ingest CO2 emission data for exploratory data analysis
-+ Microsoft Powerpoint
++ Microsoft Powerpoint to narrate presentation
 + YouTube